Didisimmons/LILELI-QUIZ-GAME/test.md

     When the user completes the game, a modal appears displaying the user's score range.
 Different results are displayed to the user based on this score range, with external links at the bottom of the modal to further educate the user about the topic.

     The modal title text was overflowing from the screen as the screen width was adjusted to lower breakpoints from a desktop device.
 This was resolved by adjusting the font size of the modal title for various breakpoints.
 This modification made the modal appear less clustered and more visually appealing.
-See screenshots below.
+Screenshots below.

      ![ You Scored Below 800:](assets/images/quiz_results.png).